JKWA/funx/usage-rules/ord.md

 **❌ Use Utils functions when:**

-- You only need single-field sorting
+- You only need single-field sorting (DSL may be overkill)
-- You're building dynamic orderings at runtime
+- You're building dynamic orderings at runtime (DSL is compile-time only)
 - You need fine-grained control over composition
-- Performance is absolutely critical (though DSL has near-zero overhead)
+- You prefer explicit function composition over macro expansion
-- You're implementing reusable combinators
+- You're implementing reusable combinator libraries

 ### Common Patterns